Logo

 B IS BATHROOM_This zine is a continuation of our series started with the publication “Kitchen 9×9” and presents a narrative of images related to the most intimate place in a house and all its peculiarities.

 KITCHEN 9X9.
-This zine takes as its starting point a collection of images of kitchens found on the internet; a kitchen set in a television studio, people with kitchen as their surname, kitchens throughout history, works of art depicting kitchens and other representations.
-13x20cm, 48 pages, saddle stitched binding.
-Shipping worldwide. $15 USD Buy in ti_zines_kitchen_9x9_
+This zine takes as its starting point a collection of images of kitchens found on the internet; a kitchen set in a television studio, people with kitchen as their surname, kitchens throughout history, works of art depicting kitchens and other representations.13x20cm, 48 pages, saddle stitched binding.
+Shipping worldwide. $15 USDBuy in print

 25TH NOVEMBER_This zine is part of the 365 series, made from images related to or taken on a specific day of the year.
 The only restriction is that images taken or related to the current year are forbidden.